 Why do companies use the Bradford Factor?

-The Bradford Factor basically theorises that different absences cost the business more than simply lost working hours / days.
+The Bradford Factor theorises that different absences cost the business more than simply lost working hours/days.

 For example, if you know someone is going to be off work for a whole week for, say, a hospital visit, you can plan for it.
-You can arrange cover or split their workload between other employees.
-But when someone take a single day off, by calling in sick ten minutes before their shift, you can't plan around this; it's more disruptive.
+You can arrange to cover or split their workload between other employees.
+But when someone takes a single day off, by calling in sick ten minutes before their shift, you can't plan around this.

-Someone with a recurring and unpredictable pattern of short absences can be the worst because of the time spent juggling their responsibilities around.
-For project-based businesses it's inconvenient, but for smaller service businesses where you need the right number of people to serve demand, it can really be quite harmful.
+Someone with a recurring and unpredictable pattern of short absences can be the worst because of the time spent juggling their responsibilities.
+For project-based businesses it's inconvenient, but for smaller service businesses where you need the right number of people to serve demand, it can provide more difficulties.

 Bradford Factor calculator